serhioses/style-guide/README.md

 * prefer "function declaration" over "function expression";
 * functions constructors must begin with a capital letter;
 * prefer "forEach" over "for" loop;
-* use literal for creating new arrays or objects instead of using constructors;
+* use literals for creating new arrays or objects instead of using constructors;
 ```javascript
 // Wrong
 var arr = new Array();